Congressman Nunes drops $150 million lawsuit against bankrupt McClatchy Company

-California Representative Devin Nunes is targeting The McClatchy Company, which owns The Fresno Bee, in a $150 million defamation lawsuit, arguing that its reporting on the congressman constituted “character assassination.”
+California Representative Devin Nunes has filed a $150 million defamation lawsuit agaiont The McClatchy Company, which owns The Fresno Bee, arguing that its reporting on the congressman constituted “character assassination.”

-Nunes’ lawsuit also accuses McClatchy and Mays of unethical journalism:
+Nunes’ lawsuit accuses McClatchy and the reporter, MacKenzie Mays, of unethical journalism:

 “The Defendants in this case abandoned the role of journalist, and chose to leverage their considerable power to spread falsehoods and to defame the Plaintiff for political and financial gain.”